Culture. Race. Diversity. Inclusion. Equity. Access.

 Spencerport Central Schools is an equal opportunity educational system and will work to ensure that our curriculum and instructional materials reflect the needs of our students.
 The responsibility of education throughout the Spencerport learning community involves making connections and providing students opportunities to enhance their personal and academic well-being.
 Spencerport is responsible for educating each and every student through a culturally responsive approach to provide equity and access for all.

-Equity Diversity Inclusion (EDI) Statements:
+Equity Diversity Inclusion (DEI) Statements:

 Diversity – Continuously valuing, reflecting, and acknowledging the differences among the stakeholders here in Spencerport including, but not limited to race, ethnicity, customs, gender, physical appearance, religion, socio-economic status, and sexual orientation.